telerik/kendo-ui-core/docs/web/editor/how-to/inline-editor-inside-window.md

 ---
-title: Use Kendo UI Inline Editor inside a Window
+title: Use Inline Editor inside Windows
-page_title: Use Kendo UI Inline Editor inside a Window
+page_title: Use Inline Editor inside Windows | Kendo UI Editor Widget
-description: Use Kendo UI Inline Editor inside a Window
+description: "Learn how to use an inline Kendo UI Editor inside a window."
+slug: howto_use_inline_editor_inside_windows_editor
 ---

-# Use Kendo UI Inline Editor inside a Window
+# Use Inline Editor inside Windows

 The inline Editor uses a popup toolbar, which is placed inside a Kendo UI Window instance.
-When several Kendo UI Window instances are open, the last focused one always moves on top of all others, which can lead to the Editor toolbar being hidden behind the Window instance that holds the Editor.
+When several Kendo UI Window instances are open, the recently focused one always moves on top of all others.
+This may lead to the Editor toolbar being hidden behind the Window instance that holds the Editor itself.

 The example below demonstrates how to handle such a scenario.
-A fixed `z-index` style should be enforced to the Window, which holds the Editor.
-An `!important` clause should be used with the `z-index` style.
+Enforce a fixed `z-index` style to the Window that holds the Editor.
+Use an `!important` clause with the `z-index` style.

-#### Example
+###### Example

 ```html
 <style>